Freediving Clubs in Melbourne

 Open Water Dives

-Organized club dives usually feature:
+Organized club dives usually visit the best dive sites around Melbourne and typically feature:

 • Designated meeting point and time